 This database can be used to identify additional funding opportunities in science, arts, and humanities.

 - Foundation Grants to Individuals Online :

-You can purchase your own subscription or come to Office of Sponsored Programs and Research to access it on campus.
+You can purchase your own subscription or come to Sponsored Programs and Research Services to access it on campus.
 The database includes over 6,000 foundations and public charities that fund individual grantseekers and is searchable by nine different criteria.
 Updated quarterly.